 BeyondAutism is a non-profit organisation, driving change in the world of autism education to ensure autistic children and young adults access an education which empowers a life full of choice, independence and opportunity.
 They do this by creating positive educational experiences, training for the professional team around a child, and information, resources and support for families and carers.

 BeyondAutism celebrates the individual.
 They always seek to discover a person’s aspirations, preferences and support needs facilitating a life of choice and opportunity.
-They go above and beyond to break the cycle of prejudice, through education and training, changing society and inclusion.
+They go above and beyond to break the cycle of prejudice, through education and training, changing society and ensuring inclusion.

 OHM is a partnership of all the organisations helping those who are homeless in Oxfordshire.
 They work to ensure that “nobody should have to sleep rough on our streets.”